Released in mid 2010, MetaTrader 5 is the latest version of the market-leading MetaTrader trading software.

 The answer to this question depends on what you want from your platform and your commercial experience.

-If you want to trade other CFDs as well as forex but want to be an independent client then MT5 platform is a good choice.
-If you just want to trade forex on a simpler platform then it's a good idea to start with MetaTrader 4.
-See here best MT4 brokers.
+If you want to trade other CFDs as well as Forex, but want to be an independent customer, then the MT5 platform is a good choice.
+If you just want to trade forex on a simpler platform then it is a good idea to start with MetaTrader 4.

-The question is how much longer MetaTrader 4 will be used by big brokers.
-It is unquestionably the industry standard today and recent updates to the MQL4 language have made it almost as easy and efficient as MQL5 to create automated trading scripts.
+The question is how much longer will MetaTrader 4 be used by great brokers.
+It is unquestionably the industry standard today and recent updates to the MQL4 language have made creating auto trading scripts almost as easy and efficient as MQL5.

 That said, more brokers are always offering MetaTrader 5 and some have opted to only have MT5 in their tools.

 MetaTrader 5 will eventually overtake MT4 as the industry standard.
 The fact that MetaTrader 5 is more complete, supports trading in all financial markets, and allows advanced testing makes it very attractive to both brokers and users.